 Learn more about them in our detailed article on white dots (diamonds) on the table.

-Diamond systems are particularly useful for long rail to short rail shot, that means your start value is higher than the finish value.
+Diamond systems are particularly useful for long rail to shorts rail shot, that means your start value is higher than the finish value.

 Remember this formula if you feel confused regarding it, A = S – F.

-It means your aim should be the subtraction of your starting and finish point.
+It means your aim should be the subtraction of your starting and finishing point.

 For instance, you are starting from 30 and your finish point is 50, now you’ll aim first for the 20-number diamond or white dot.